Health Insurers Are Still Skimping On Mental Health Coverage

 "This is a wake-up call for employers, regulators and the plans themselves," Harbin says, "that whatever they're doing, they're making it difficult for consumers to get treatment for all these illnesses.
 They're failing miserably."

-The high proportion of out-of-network behavioral care means patients with mental health problems or substance abuse issues were far more likely to face the high out-of-pocket costs that can make treatment unaffordable, even for those with insurance.
+The high proportion of out-of-network behavioral care means patients with mental health or substance abuse problems were far more likely to face the high out-of-pocket costs that can make treatment unaffordable, even for those with insurance.

-In its statement issued with the report, the coalition of mental health advocacy groups, which included Mental Health America, the National Association on Mental Illness, The Kennedy Forum and others, called on federal regulators, state agencies and employers to conduct random audits of insurers to make sure they are in compliance with the parity law.
+In its statement issued with the report, the coalition of mental health advocacy groups, which included Mental Health America, the National Association on Mental Illness and The Kennedy Forum, called on federal regulators, state agencies and employers to conduct random audits of insurers to make sure they are in compliance with the parity law.

 Harbin, now a consultant on parity issues, said the report's finding that mental health providers are paid less than primary care providers is a particular surprise.
 In nine states, including New Hampshire, Minnesota, Vermont, Maine and Massachusetts, payments were 50 percent higher for primary care providers when they provided mental health care.